smaremanda/add-in-docs/essentials/privacy-and-security.md

 ```

 Exchange and SharePoint provide client-side proxies to enable cross-domain access.
 In general, same origin policy on an intranet isn't as strict as on the Internet.
-For more information, see [Same Origin Policy Part 1: No Peeking](http://blogs.msdn.com/b/ieinternals/archive/2009/08/28/explaining-same-origin-policy-part-1-deny-read.aspx) and[Addressing same-origin policy limitations in Office Add-ins](http://msdn.microsoft.com/library/36c800ae-1dda-4ea8-a558-37c89ffb161b%28Office.15%29.aspx).
+For more information, see [Same Origin Policy Part 1: No Peeking](http://blogs.msdn.com/b/ieinternals/archive/2009/08/28/explaining-same-origin-policy-part-1-deny-read.aspx) and [Addressing same-origin policy limitations in Office Add-ins](http://msdn.microsoft.com/library/36c800ae-1dda-4ea8-a558-37c89ffb161b%28Office.15%29.aspx).

 ### Tips to prevent malicious cross-site scripting